 I have a smartphone (Android), a laptop (13") and a server (Odroid XU4).

 The smartphone is with me all the time and often a laptop as well.

 The server is behind a dialup connection and serves as a backup as well.

 All of my

-$HOME is synced between the notebook and the server.
+$HOME is synced between the laptop and the server.